 Compliance 101 for Faculty

 The University is subject to many federal and state laws and regulatory regimes that govern the way it treats its employees, handles students’ affairs, maintains its facilities and generally does its business.
 University employees, including faculty, are the “front line” for compliance with these laws and are responsible for understanding when and how such laws apply to their work.
 This page provides a top ten list of compliance areas that all faculty to should understand and implement.
-Any questions about these topics may be directed to the Office of General Counsel or the Office of University Compliance.
+Any questions about these topics may be directed to the Office of General Counsel.

 1. FERPA.
 With limited exceptions, the Family Educational Rights and Privacy Act (FERPA) provides that student records may not be released without a student’s written consent.
 Public display of grades or exam results, discussions with a student’s parents, or release of class lists to vendors or outside groups are all prohibited under FERPA.